khamedtaha/AI-MSc-Semester1/README.md

    #### **Project** : *Basis and Orthogonal Projection Matrix*
    - **Description** : Extract a basis from a set of spanning vectors , Compute the orthogonal projection matrix onto a subspace defined by the basis .
+   ---
+5. ### Statistics

+   #### **Project** : *Exploring Correlation and Causation*
+   - **Description** : Understand the distinction between correlation and causation , Identify confounding variables in a dataset .
+    , Use statistical tools to analyze and interpret the relationship between variable